- Accurate ghost removal permits deeper tow with an increased frequency range

 Robust Ghost Removal and Deeper Tow

 Today, petroleum geoscientists must detect and properly image increasingly complex reservoirs by resolving the fine detail of ever-smaller hydrocarbon accumulations.
 High-quality seismic data plays a key role in efforts to reduce overall E&P risk.
-Critically, we need to enable the identification and delineation of leads and prospects based on pre-stack seismic data and to quantify key reservoir properties, to successfully separate lithology-fluid facies.
+Critically, we need to enable the identification and delineation of leads and prospects based on pre-stack seismic data and to quantify key reservoir properties to separate lithology-fluid facies successfully.

 It is well understood that data richer in both low and high-frequency information provides optimal input for improved reservoir delineation and high-resolution imaging; and that improvements in the signal-to-noise ratio of the recorded data could be made by towing the seismic equipment deeper.

 Traditionally, streamer tow depths have been limited to between 7 and 10 m to avoid attenuation of high-frequency content by the so-called ghosting effect.
-Ghost notches are created when a range of frequencies are attenuated through destructive interference between seismic energy directly reflected from the subsurface and ghost reflections of the same energy reflected at the sea surface, directly above the source or receiver equipment.
+Ghost notches are created when a range of frequencies is attenuated through destructive interference between seismic energy directly reflected from the subsurface and ghost reflections of the same energy reflected at the sea surface directly above the source or receiver equipment.

 GeoStreamer technology has overcome the fundamental receiver-ghost problem, increasing the seismic bandwidth and providing better resolution for interpretation.
 As the ghost can be robustly and accurately removed, the receivers can be towed deeper, thereby improving the signal-to-noise ratio, especially at the low-frequency end of the seismic bandwidth.
 This improved low-frequency content enhances the quality and accuracy of seismic inversion and reservoir characterization.